 Upper gastrointestinal cancer (UGI)

-The upper gastrointestinal/hepato-biliary clinics for patients under the care of the Royal London Hospital and Newham University Hospital are held at the Royal London Hospital on Tuesday mornings.
+The upper gastrointestinal/hepato-biliary clinics for patients under the care of The Royal London Hospital and Newham Hospital are held at The Royal London Hospital on Tuesday mornings.

-The medical oncology clinics are held at St Bartholomew’s Hospital all day Monday and Tuesday afternoon for follow up clinics and Wednesday afternoon for new patients’ clinic.
+The medical oncology clinics are held at St Bartholomew’s Hospital all day Monday and Tuesday afternoon for follow up clinics and Wednesday afternoon for new patients.

 It may be a good idea to take someone with you to your clinic appointment.
 You may also find it useful to have a list of questions ready to make sure you get the information you need.